iamwangyabin/SPrompts_eval/README.md

 https://arxiv.org/abs/2205.05467
 ```

-After unzipping the file, the file structure should be as shown below.
+After unzipping downloaded files, the file structure should be as shown below.
 ```
 DeepFake_Data
 ├── biggan